Your Top 14 Questions About Writing to the Child You Sponsor, Answered

 Should I handwrite my letter or do it online

 Using your myCompassion account or the new Compassion UK App is the quickest and most convenient way of sending encouragement to the child you sponsor.
-We can process these messages faster than a handwritten letter and for less expense.
+We can process these messages faster than a handwritten letter and at a lower cost.
 Our updated myCompassion site allows you to save drafts of your messages, and there are lovely letter and card designs for you to choose from.

-If you prefer to write by hand, that’s absolutely fine – the important thing is to send a message.
-Even a few lines can make an incredible difference.
+If you still prefer to write by hand, that’s fine; the important thing is to send a message.
+Even a few lines make an incredible difference.

 “We feel happy when our sponsor writes to us because it lets us know that they care about us and they also love us.
 I encourage those who don’t write to their children, I encourage them to write because they also want to feel special,” says 14-year-old Joan, from Uganda.